dragonlet/CSharpDicomJsonConverter/README.md

          -> CSharpDicomJsonConverter

+         In other words, fo-dicom and the CSharpDicomJsonConverter directories are under the root.

 Doing so should allow the Visual Studio (2010) solution to load fo-dicom and this project without a need to change the project layout.